 I’ve made this in many forms.
 If I’m using soft ladyfingers, I prepare it in a 9 inch round springform pan and stand half the ladyfingers around the sides as in a Charlotte Russe.
-Sometimes, I use pound cake and make it in a see-through Pyrex dish – a 2 qt 8 inch square or an 11×7.
-For this version, I used those Weight Watchers Lemon Snack Cakes I bought a few weeks ago.
+Sometimes, I use pound cake and make it in a see-through Pyrex dish – a 2 qt 8 inch square or an 11×7 pan.
+For this version, I used some Weight Watchers Lemon Snack Cakes I bought a few weeks ago.
 They worked fine, but I wouldn’t recommend going out and buying Weight Watchers Lemon Snack Cakes just for this.
 Ladyfingers are a much better option and definitely more attractive.
 Pound Cake tastes great, but it will bump up the calories and fat a bit….unless you have some low fat pound cake around.

 Lemon Berry Ice Box Dessert